 During your Day 1 review, the bandage will be removed in-clinic and you will have your first refreshing wash.
 There will be a 12-minute low-level laser light therapy to encourage the faster return of blood supply to the follicles.
 At this point, you will notice that the healing process on the tiny puncture sites around the back has started.
 This will be evident by the appearance of the dry surface of the donor area.
 Around the recipient area, there will be scabs surrounding each graft.
 These scabs are dry blood debris that will eventually fall out as the grafts take root over the next few days, leaving tiny stubs of hair across the recipient area.

 Each of our team members takes pride in our role within the hair transplant procedure.
 Whether you are suffering from male hair loss or female hair loss, we have the treatment solutions.
 With cumulative experience of more than 20 years in hair restoration, we strive to give you the best possible outcome by combining the best of techniques and instruments alongside our dedication and skill sets.
-A team with personal touch like no other, call us at 9187 0470 or email us at firstname.lastname@example.org for a consultation with our team leaders, Dr. Joshua Chong and Ms. Faz Iqbal.
+A team with personal touch like no other, call us at 9187 0470 or email us at email@example.com for a consultation with our team leader, Dr. Joshua Chong.